Sumanth-1522/QP_PAPERS/README.md

 See the LICENSE file for details.

 👨‍💻 Developers
-Developed with ❤️ by Sumanth and Praveen
+Developed by Sumanth and Praveen